 Last year we made a fabulous ‘daisy chain willow fence’ using old hosepipes and willow.
 Following on from this another willow weaving day was held at the end of March, again with local willow weaver Nigel Hill.
 Groups of Year 7s came out during the day as part of their spring reward programme.
 By the end of the day a beautiful willow arch had been created, forming a grand entrance into the garden!
 We have also purchased a new shed,

-located near the greenhouse, containing
+located near the greenhouse, containing the gardening tools.

 St John’s Primary Academy

 St John’s have developed a peace garden in the school grounds.
 They purchased two benches, one for friendship and one for reflection.
 They worked with Perkins Engines Ltd who donated engine part wooden boxes which have been turned into lovely planters, containing a variety of attractive flowers to attract a variety of insects and wildlife.
 Art Club created ‘flags of peace’ bunting and a very kind parent stitched and threaded them onto string ready to be hung in the trees around the peace of garden.